The Best Cooking YouTube Channels You Should Subscribe To

 Erwan Heussaff (FEATR)

 Erwan is half Filipino, half French, and living in the Philippines.
 You’ll find a wide variety of food on his channel!
-From homemade kimchi to how to make crêpes, he has a bit of everything.
+From homemade kimchi to how to make crêpes — he has a bit of everything.
+Of course if you’re also interested in learning about Filipino cuisine, you should subscribe.

 Epicurious

-Epicurious has one of our favourite series called 4 Levels.
+Epicurious has one of our favorite series called 4 Levels.
 Each episode they challenge chefs of three levels — an amateur, a home cook, and a professional chef to make their version of a dish.
 Then, a food scientist reviews their work and breaks it down.
 It’s super educational and is great for beginner cooks to get new ideas on how to level up their cooking.
+(The blind taste test videos with pro chefs are fun to watch too!)

 It’s also fun watching people fail during their 50 Person Prep Challenge series.
 Can you separate an egg?
 You’re ahead of the curve!